 I had nodules that the field of medicine had completely disregarded.
 I started reading on how to treat an under medicated thyroid.
 I read about what nutrients and supplements the thyroid had to have for proper functioning.
 I started digging into benign tumors and how to treat them as well.
 I, then, packaged that information into a regimen of supplements made easy by online ordering.

-My regimen to begin with consisted of Armour and selenium.
+My regimen to begin with consisted of a working NDT (From Janie: this can also be T4 and T3) and selenium.
 I started the selenium first because I understood that it was critical to the thyroid.
 So vital, in fact, that the body will take selenium from the brain for thyroid use.
 It was determined from the lab/biopsy results that I had Hashimoto’s and I had heard that people with Hashi’s should not take iodine.
 Through my research, though, I began to understand that those with Hashi’s could take iodine but do need the selenium to protect the delicate thyroid.
 So, I started my selenium (400 micrograms a day).
 I began taking it a full two weeks before my iodine.
 I did not want to have a Hashi’s flare from taking iodine and knew the selenium would need a while to build up completely in my system.

 Iodine supplementation was next

 I had visited several sites regarding the use of iodine to cure cancers and tumors.
-I had joined the Iodine Yahoo group and absorbed Stephanie Bust’s information.
+I had joined an iodine group and absorbed Stephanie Buist’s information.
 I visited Breast Cancer Choices.org and found a ton of helpful information there as well.
 I educated myself on the many uses of iodine and the vital role it plays in the human body.
 I learned that as important as selenium was to the thyroid, iodine was just as important.
 It is the main ingredient in all thyroid hormones.